pagopa/technology-radar/radar/tools/lint-staged.md

 ## Use cases

-For example to run the linter and the prettier on all typescript or javascript files and prettier on all json or md files a configuration like the following can be used:
+For example to run the linter and the prettier on all staged typescript or javascript files and prettier on all json or md files, before committing, a configuration like the following can be used:

 - in `.husky/pre-commit`: